marcduiker/azure-functions-university/lessons/dotnet6/http-refit-auth/README.md

 }
 ```

-Assuming an hypothetical `IRequestToken` that supports retrieving an access token,
+Given an hypothetical `IRequestToken` that supports retrieving an access token,
 this code will be called for each request.
 It will inject the access token
 value in the incoming request’s `Authorization` HTTP header.